 We pulled up to the killing fields and the mood changed.
 Before we even stepped foot on the grounds, there was a chilling feeling in the air

-We started the tour and began to learn about the horrible events that happened here.
+We began the tour by learning about the horrible events that happened here.
 Signs all around the grounds warned to be careful where you step because bone fragments often surface after rain.

 Human teeth were scattered here and there.